kudobuilder/operators/repository/kafka/docs/latest/upgrade.md

 KUDO upgrades work by linking the Kafka cluster Instance object to the correct operatorVersion object.

-We can have multiple operator versions in the same Kubernetes cluster, but yet only one Kafka cluster running.
+We can have multiple operator versions in the same Kubernetes cluster.
+One instance object represents a Kafka Cluster.
+And different instances can use same or different operator versions.

 ![operator-upgrade-1](./resources/images/operator-upgrade-1.png)